opencontrol/example-pipelines/output/CM-2.md

 # CM-2
 ## Addressed by:
  - Manifests
+ - AWS Service Catalog
  - Amazon Elastic Compute Cloud
  - Amazon Machine Images
  - Amazon Elastic Block Store
- - AWS Service Catalog
+ - Cloud Formation
  - AlienVault
- - Cloud Formation

 Configure UAA clients and users using a standard BOSH manifest for cloud Foundry Deployment, Limit and manage these clients and users as you would any other kind of privileged account.

+AWS Service Catalog allows 18F to centrally manage commonly deployed IT services, and helps achieve consistent governance and meet compliance requirements, while enabling users to quickly deploy only the approved IT services they need.